noooooooooo/yahud/ReadMe.txt

     * verify TF2's game cache on steam
     * re-download & install the hud

-    You can submit bug reports, questions and requests with the GitHub issue tracker. github.com/whayay/yahud/issues
+    You can submit bug reports & questions via the  GitHub issue tracker. github.com/whayay/yahud/issues
-    This is the best way to let me know.
+    This is the best way to let me know what's up.

 ////////////////////////////////////////////////////////////////////